TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/turbo.md

 *  Update
 *  Remove

 Turbo Streams are delivered by use of our controller.
-Just like how your users make `html` requests and receive `view.html.erb` files, your users can receive `view.turbo_stream.erb` files!
+Just like how your users make `html` requests and receive `view.html.erb` files, your users can receive `view.turbo_stream.erb` files.
 These are not standalone view files as you know them, they only contain a few lines and are a way of sending the user a Stream response instead of a new page.

 #### Our First Turbo Stream

 Let's say that we have made a website where users can create posts.
-By adding a `turbo_frame` with a `src:` attribute that points to our `new_post_path`, and our `new` post view being wrapped in a `turbo_frame_tag` with a matching `id`, we can include our `new` action form on the same page as our `index` feed!
+By adding a `turbo_frame` with a `src:` attribute that points to our `new_post_path`, and our `new` post view being wrapped in a `turbo_frame_tag` with a matching `id`, we can include our `new` action form on the same page as our `index` feed.
 It may look something like this.

 Our `index` view: